Camps & Retreats

-Throughout a student’s time at St Brigid’s College they have an opportunity to be engaged in various retreats.
-These retreats are designed to be an opportunity for students to deepen their personal relationship with God.
-The retreats are focused on students spending time critically thinking about their own spirituality.
+Throughout a student’s time at St Brigid’s College they have an opportunity to be engaged in various camps and retreats.
+These trips are designed to be an opportunity for students to better get to know each other, extend themselves and deepen their personal relationships.

-Retreats are run for the students in Years 9 – 12 with each having its own purpose and theme.
+Camps are run for students in Years 7 and 8, while retreats are run for the students in Years 9 to 12 with each having its own purpose and theme.

-The Year 9 Eco – Spirituality Retreat focuses on students and their understanding of stewardship and their involvement in not only understanding the fragility of the environment but also how to protect and preserve it for future generations.
-The retreat runs over three days at the Little Desert Nature Lodge in Nhill.
+The Year 9 Eco Spirituality Retreat focuses on students and their understanding of stewardship and their involvement in not only understanding the fragility of the environment but also how to protect and preserve it for future generations.
+The retreat runs over three days at Tandara Camp, Halls Gap.

-The Year 10 Religious Tolerance Retreat provides students with the opportunity to engage with other faith traditions and communities.
+The Year 10 Street Retreat provides students with the opportunity to engage with other faith traditions and communities.
 The retreat runs over three days in Melbourne.

 The Year 11 Social Justice Retreat takes the students away from familiar surroundings to Adelaide where they participate in various activities including homelessness, poverty, community service and various societal problems.
 The students also work closely with those seeking asylum in Australia listening to their stories and crossing cultural boundaries.
 The retreat runs over five days at Nunyara in Belair.